Ann Todd: Early years

 Todd was born in Hartford, Cheshire.
-Although latterly claiming to be born in 1909, 1911 census records show her born in 1907 and christened in March 1907.
-Her Scottish-born father Thomas was a salesman, and her London-born mother Constance a housewife.
-She had a younger brother Harold Brooke (who took their mother's maiden name), who became a screenwriter of light comedies.
+Although latterly claiming to be born in 1909, the 1911 census records show her born in 1907 and christened in March 1907.
+Her Scottish-born father Thomas, was a salesman, and her London-born mother Constance a housewife.
+She had a younger brother, Harold Brooke (who took their mother's maiden name), who became a screenwriter of light comedies.

 After the family moved to London, Todd was educated at St. Winifrid's School, Eastbourne, Sussex.
 She studied speech training and drama under Elsie Fogerty at the Central School of Speech and Drama, then based at the Royal Albert Hall, London, with the intention of becoming a drama teacher.
-But during her studies she made her stage debut as a fairy in The Land of Heart's Desire at the Arts Theatre Club in Soho, and decided instead to pursue a career in acting.
+But during her studies, she made her stage debut as a fairy in The Land of Heart's Desire at the Arts Theatre Club in Soho, and decided instead to pursue a career in acting.

 Film

 Initially a London-based theatre actress, she quickly began to accumulate walk-on parts in film, making her film debut in Keepers of Youth (1931).
 She had roles in These Charming People (1931), The Ghost Train (1931), The Water Gipsies (1932) and The Return of Bulldog Drummond (1934).

 For Alex Korda, Todd was in Things to Come (1936), Action for Slander (1937), The Squeaker (1937), and South Riding (1938).

 During World War II, Todd was in Poison Pen (1939), Danny Boy (1941), and Ships with Wings (1941).
-But she concentrated latterly again on theatre roles, putting in a memorable performance in Enid Bagnold's psychological thriller "Lottie Dundass" at the Vaudeville Theatre in 1943.
+But she concentrated later again on theatre roles, putting in a memorable performance in Enid Bagnold's psychological thriller "Lottie Dundass" at the Vaudeville Theatre in 1943.

 Stardom

 Todd returned to film post-WWII with a good support role in a big hit, Perfect Strangers (1945, as a nurse), then had a huge success when she played a suicidal concert pianist in The Seventh Veil (1945), opposite James Mason.
 She followed this with a musical, Gaiety George (1946) and a noir, Daybreak (shot in 1946, released in 1948).

-The Seventh Veil was a hit in the US as well as UK.
+The Seventh Veil was a hit in the US as well as the UK.
 In 1946, having been signed by producer David O. Selznick, Todd was said to be the "holder of the most lucrative contract ever signed by an English cinema actress, with over a million dollars involved in its clauses."
 She commented in subsequent interviews that she continued to do her own grocery shopping, and latterly in her autobiography noted that she paid $880,000 in taxes on the contract.

 She received a Hollywood offer from Alfred Hitchcock to play Gregory Peck's wife in The Paradine Case (1947), which was a flop.
-So Evil My Love (1948), a US-British co production, was a box office disappointment, as was The Passionate Friends (1949), directed by her then husband David Lean.
+So Evil My Love (1948), a US-British co-production, was a box office disappointment, as was The Passionate Friends (1949), directed by her then husband David Lean.
 Lean also directed Todd in Madeleine (1950) and The Sound Barrier (1952); the latter was successful commercially.

 Todd appeared in some thrillers, The Green Scarf (1954) and Time Without Pity (1957).
 She appeared in Hammer Films' Taste of Fear (1961).